Trey Anthony: Career

 She is a regular on the Canadian comedy circuit.
 She began doing stand-up comedy during African Nubian Comedy Nights where she honed her comedic wit and timing.
-She soon became a crowd favorite and began writing and producing her own sketch comedy shows at Second City.
+She soon became a crowd favourite and began writing and producing her own sketch comedy shows at Second City.
 These shows sold out monthly and Anthony moved her monthly shows to a bigger venue, growing her audience, and creating more demand for her theatrical work and projects.

 She is a recipient of the prestigious Harry Jerome Award for the arts and the recipient of an Eve Ensler Award of the Arts.

 In 2017, Anthony launched her new brand, Black Girl in Love, which features the first lifestyle planner/organizer geared at professional black woman and also includes merchandise, workshops and retreats.

 She has performed at The Second City, the Urban Womyn's Comedy Festival and Toronto's St. Lawrence Centre for the Arts.
 She was also a writer and performer for Kenny Robinson's sketch comedy show After Hours with Kenny Robinson and a writer for The Chris Rock Show.

 In 2017, her play How Black Mothers Say I Love You debuted at the Factory Theatre, Toronto.
-She is currently working on turning How Black Mothers say I Love You into a feature film.

 In 2020, Anthony appeared in CBC Gem's Queer Pride Inside special.

 'Da Kink in My Hair

 Her hit play and television series, 'Da Kink in My Hair, has received tremendous critical acclaim, and was named one of the top ten plays in Canadian theatrical history and the winner of four NAACP and received several Dora Mavor Moore Awards.
-Originally set as a one woman show, 'Da Kink documents the lives of women in a Caribbean style Jamaican hair salon in Toronto.
+Originally set as a one-woman show, 'Da Kink documents the lives of women in a Caribbean style Jamaican hair salon in Toronto.

 Starting out at the Toronto French Festival in 2001 'Da Kink has been produced in California, New York, London, and was the first Canadian play to be produced at the Princess of Wales Theatre.

 Anthony is the first Black Canadian woman to write and produce a television show on a major prime time Canadian network.
 A television series version of 'Da Kink in My Hair began airing in 2007 and Anthony was a cast member before the show was cancelled in 2009.

-'Da Kink in my Hair is currently touring again in Canada.